nes-lab/shepherd-tools/extra/eenv_converter/metadata_bonito.md

   - sheep3,4,5 on person 1
 - remaining questions
   - Which person (0/1) is f(29) and which is m(29)?
-  - Precise Location (address / GPS coords)
+  + Precise Location (address / GPS coords): H942+CX Berlin
-  - Date of recording (optionally precise time of day)
+  - Date of recording (optionally precise time of day) -> timestamp in data
   - Weather (might be able to get that from location + date)
   - Optional: Any more information about the route and when/where breaks where?
+    - As far as I remember the route was something like this (and back): https://maps.app.goo.gl/qjWAJeZZfLec4cCE8

 ### Stairs (folder data_step)
 - based on paper